HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 ### Reserved phrase

 This option involves tagging a 30k deliverable from the body of each issue using a reserved phrase (e.g. "30k deliverable: #123").
 It would function much like [linking a pull request to an issue][linking pull requests] does in GitHub.

+> [!TIP]
+> **Bottom line:** Probably not the best option unless we only cared about grouping issues by deliverable in custom reporting.

 - **Pros**
   - Allows the engineering team to continue to use GitHub milestones to organize issues into units of work that make sense to them.